tbrowder/Number-Rebase/README.md

 The suffix overrides any requested prefix.

-The user can also set an environment variable to set the reponse to situations where the transformed length is greater than the requested length: (1) ignore and provide the required length (the default), (2) warn of the increased length but provide it, and (3) throw an exception and report the offending data.
+The user can define an environment variable to control the reponse to situations where the transformed length is greater than the requested length: (1) ignore and provide the required length (the default), (2) warn of the increased length but provide it, and (3) throw an exception and report the offending data.

-### method rebase

-    method rebase() returns Mu

-The original extended character set (29 more chars) after base62 to base91 (from [https://base91.sourceforge.net/](https://base91.sourceforge.net/)):
+The original extended character set (29 more characters) after base62 to base91 (from [https://base91.sourceforge.net/](https://base91.sourceforge.net/)):

     ! # $ % & ( ) * + , . / : ; < = > ? @ [ ] ^ _ ` { | } ~ "